fehmi/simply.js/docs/README.md

-## smpl
+## simply

 > Simple JavaScript framework for simple apps.

 ## What it is

-smpl devoloped on top of native web components technology.
+simply devoloped on top of native web components technology.
 It provides a single file component concept with a clean syntax.
 It has built-in template engine coded from scratch.
 It is plug & play.
 No need to npm or terminal.
 Just include the js file to your html and you are ready to go.

 See the [Quick start](quickstart.md) guide for more details.